tino113/QR-Code-Inventory-manager/README.md

    ```bash
    python app.py
    ```
    The server starts on `http://localhost:5000`.
+The application checks the existing `inventory.db` on startup and recreates it if the schema is out-of-date.

 ## Usage